ithinkpixels/Wipro-HTML5-L1/README.md

 | Total No. of questions | 20                |                                              4 |

 ## Assignment 1:
-1.Create a HTML5 web page which is used for a Stock Trading App
+1. Create a HTML5 web page which is used for a Stock Trading App

 #### Requirements:
 * The stock ticker symbol and price as below should be displayed in a table format